Skip advert

 5.0 out of 5

-We've sampled both the pre-facelifted Long Range AWD and the base Model 3 on British roads, as well as the newly facelifted Model 3 Standard Range.
+We’ve now tested the facelifted Model 3 Standard Range and Performance on British roads.
 Faster versions continue to offer Teslas’ now-legendary ability to push you back into your seat with a flex of your right foot.
 This isn't just the Model 3's party piece, it also makes for relaxed progress with the knowledge you can easily overtake slower traffic when necessary.

 Advertisement - Article continues below

-With large 18-inch (or optional 19- and 20-inch) wheels fitted, the Model 3's ride is definitely on the firm side, but it's also not ruinously uncomfortable on either motorways or back roads, with a more supple ride than the Polestar 2.
+With large 18-inch (or optional 19- and 20-inch) wheels fitted, the Model 3's ride is definitely on the firm side, but it's also not ruinously uncomfortable on either motorways or back roads, with a more forgiving ride than the Polestar 2.
+It has also improved with the facelift, so if you’ve driven an earlier Model 3 and found it too stiff, it’s worth another go.

 There’s plentiful grip, so the Model 3 is certainly a car you can trust in corners, but sadly, there’s little steering feedback to savour, even in Sport mode which adds some weight to the steering.
 If you spend a lot of time on A and B roads, the BMW i4 offers a bit more sensation from behind the wheel.